adnammit/notes/git.md

     - `git tag -l 'foo'  //list all tags with 'foo'`
 * branch: a parallel path of development starting from a commit that's in the tree
 * HEAD is a pointer to the last commit in the currently checked-out branch
+* many git commands can be performed on either a branch or a file or files.
+Using the `--` notation explicitly tells git "hey, this is a file!" in case you have a file and a repo with the same name

 ### ANATOMY OF A COMMIT
 * **SHA1**: a hash standard that takes various meta data (commit message, committer, commit date, author, authoring date, entire working directory) and generates a completely unique hash string